toluwaanimi/muzz-task/README.md

 ## Notes and Assumptions

+## Swipe Score Calculation
+In addition to the implemented features, the folder includes a conceptual document `SwipeCalculator.md`.
+This document proposes a methodology for calculating the swipe score, a crucial element in determining user compatibility.
+It details the factors considered and the algorithm used for scoring user interactions, providing a theoretical foundation for future enhancements.

 - The API is designed for local testing and demonstration.
 - Authentication is simplified for the scope of this exercise.
 - User passwords are hashed for security.